 "The biggest challenge faced by infrastructure providers in this continent lies in energy efficiency and power reliability," asserts Ramesh Khanna, CEO, Tarantula.
 "Many towers still depend on expensive and polluting diesel generators because of unreliable electricity grids.
-Limited digitalisation also makes it harder to maintain towers efficiently.
+Limited digitalisation also makes it harder to maintain towers efficiently."

-"4G and 5G equipment requires more power than 2G and 3G, this has further widened the technology gap as there is limited availability of reliable power supply, which hinders the efficient operation of tower infrastructure," adds Andrew Edmondson CEO Insite Towers for powering telecom towers, which poses challenges related to fuel costs, environmental industry experts agree that power is the impact, and operational sustainability," says Singh.
-"The gap in adopting greener and more sustainable energy alternatives, such as solar and hybrid power systems, significantly hampers the sector's growth
+"4G and 5G equipment requires more power than 2G and 3G, this has further widened the technology gap as there is limited availability of reliable power supply, which hinders the efficient operation of tower infrastructure," adds Andrew Edmondson, CEO, Insite Towers.

-Anoi Singh, Vice President of Global MNO across the continent Business, Vanu, highlights that the deployment of scalable energy solutions is a particular concern.
+Anoj Singh, Vice President of Global MNO Business, Vanu, highlights that the deployment of scalable energy solutions is a particular concern.